raspberrypilearning/deck-of-cards/en/step_5.md

 print(my_card)
 ```

-However, accessing the attributes directly is not a good idea, because it allows people to do things like this:
+However, accessing attributes directly is not a good idea, because people could do things like this:

 ```python
 my_card.suit = "dinosaurs"
 print(my_card)
 ```

-Instead, let's create properties for your class: a **getter** method and a **setter** method for accessing the `suit` attribute.
+Instead, let's create properties for your class: a **getter** and a **setter** for accessing the `suit` attribute.

-+ First, go back to your `__init__` method and locate `self.suit`.
-Add an underscore before `suit` to indicate that you do not want people to access this attribute directly.
++ Before we start on this, go back to your `__init__` method and locate `self.suit`.
+Add an underscore `_` before `suit` to indicate that you do not want people to access this attribute directly.

 ```python
 def __init__(self, suit, number):